sddevelopment-be/penguin-pragmatic-patterns/CONTRIBUTING.md

 project.
 We could use your help!

 Even if you are not a automation expert, you can provide meaningful input to the project.
-We are appreciative of anyone willing to donate some of their time by giving user feedback, testing the information or techniaues mentioned, or providing your own experiences and input.
+We are appreciative of anyone willing to donate some of their time by giving user feedback, testing the information or techniques mentioned, or providing your own experiences and input.

 ## Bug Reporting